hilidawei/Stacking_parallel/README.md

-# Stacking_parallel
-X-ray imaging stacking and multi-process approach
+A collection of X-ray imaging (probably and spectrum) stacking programs.